Make this decorative Irish/St Patty’s Day framed moss shamrock on floating glass. You can repurpose an old picture frame for this project.

 How to make a framed moss shamrock on a floating glass frame

-Old frame with glass still intact (remove artwork and clean glass) – or one of these floating glass frames
+- Old frame with the glass still intact (remove artwork and clean glass) – or one of these floating glass frames

-Natural moss sheet (from craft store, I used this type)
+- Natural moss sheet (from the craft store, I used this type)

 Make a floating glass frame from an old frame

 Once you are sure of that, remove any frame clips and apply some glue along the back edge of the frame with a toothpick, then insert the glass into place.
-Allow to dry.
+Allow drying.